-LUCKY RETURNS FROM THE RIVER: He's dripping wet and will soon come down with a bad cold, so "sprinkle" him with the contents of a watering can before he comes on stage in the final scene of Act One.
+LUCKY RETURNS FROM THE RIVER: He's dripping wet and will soon come down with a bad cold, so "sprinkle" him with the contents of a watering can before he comes On-stage after returning from the river.

-THREE PERSONALITIES OF STEVE JENKINS: The actor must portray three distinct "shifts" in character - (1) Steve Jenkins, boy writer; (2) Steve Jenkins, crime-fighter a la Lucky Hudson and (3) the bitter con of Fulsome Prison.
+THREE PERSONALITIES OF STEVE JENKINS: The actor must portray three distinct shifts in character - (1) Steve Jenkins, boy writer; (2) Steve Jenkins, crime-fighter á la Lucky Hudson and (3) the bitter con of Fulsome Prison.

 CYRIL: The vicious dog in the warden's office is optional, but it usually brings the house down.
-Director can decide whether or not to use the "hound" in any subsequent scenes.
-The chase, etc. CAUTION: If Cyril is used in other scenes he may "steal" them.
+Director can decide whether or not to use the "hound" in any subsequent scenes, the chase, etc. CAUTION: If CYRIL is used in other scenes he may "steal" them.